 6.1.5.
-Coefficient
+Scoring

-Where a K-factor (K) is noted, scores shall be awarded from 0 to 10 inclusive using increments of half a mark.
-The score shall then be multiplied by the K-factor (K).
+Where a K-factor (K) is noted, marks shall be awarded from 0 to 10 inclusive using increments of half a mark for Flight Judging and a tenth of a mark for Static Judging.
+The score shall then be calculated by multiplying the marks awarded by the K-factor (K).